hivtools/hint/docs/GenericChart.md

 Generic Chart metadata is currently kept in resource files in the back end of HINT.
 However we may in future hand over this metadata to hintr, and have HINT fetch metadata from hintr as well as data.

-Wherever the GenericChart component appears, it is provided with its chart id in a prop, and pulls out the relevant section from the metadata.
+Wherever the `GenericChart component` appears, it is provided with its chart id in a prop, and pulls out the relevant section from the metadata.
 The chart metadata defines urls from which to fetch datasets (e.g. the custom input time series datasets) - the component invokes an action on the GenericChart state to retrieve this data when required, and it is stored in the GenericChart state along with dataset id.

-Currently, GenericChart component is only located in the SurveyAndProgram component, on the 'Time series' tab.
+Currently, `GenericChart` component is only located in the `SurveyAndProgram component`, on the 'Time series' tab.

 GenericChart has these sub-components:
-- **DataSource**: used to select a dataset to display in the chart for a given datasource.
-There could potentially be multiple datasources per GenericChart (e.g. one for each of X and Y axis), but for Input Time Series, we only have one.
-'Data source', for which the available datasets are 'ART' and 'ANC Testing'.
+- `DataSource`: used to select a dataset to display in the chart for a given datasource.
+There could potentially be multiple datasources per GenericChart (e.g. one for each of X and Y axis), but for Input Time Series, we only have one, 'Data source', for which the available datasets are 'ART' and 'ANC Testing'.
 Selecting a new data set, or loading the component with default datasets selected, causes the component to invoke the store to fetch any datasets which have not yet been fetched.
-- **Filters**: this is the same Filters component used elsewhere in HINT.
+- `Filters`: this is the same Filters component used elsewhere in HINT.
 There is one Filters component per data source.
 Currently, we use filter options defined in the dataset response itself, as for other datasets in HINT.
 We could potentially customise filters for other applications of GenericChart e.g. some filter options might not be available for some charts.
-- **Plotly**: an implementation which combines provided chart data and metadata as a JSONata template to a full plotly configuration and loads it using the Plotly library.
+- `Plotly`: an implementation which combines provided chart data and metadata as a JSONata template to a full plotly configuration and loads it using the Plotly library.
 This is very similar to the Chart component in comet.
-Minor changes from that impleentation are that we are using the `newPlot` method instead of `react` to accommodate updates to chart height when the number of subplots change due to filter changes (particularly are level), and we are using a more light-weight Plotly distribution, plotly-js.basic-dist.
+Minor changes from that implementation are that we are using the `newPlot` method instead of `react` to accommodate updates to chart height when the number of subplots change due to filter changes (particularly are level), and we are using a more lightweight Plotly distribution, plotly-js.basic-dist.

 ### Generic Chart Metadata

-The Generic Chart Metadata consists of a dictionary of GenericChartMetadata objects, whose keys are the chart ids.
+The Generic Chart Metadata consists of a dictionary of `GenericChartMetadata` objects, whose keys are the chart ids.
 Here is an annotated example of GenericChartMetadata:
 ```
 {